-Hyperactive, attention deficit Bernie is always looking for something new to keep his fertile mind active; not always entirely successfully!
-The last eight months it's been to do with rearing free range hens and testing eggs for freshness; before that it was building a solar farm; a rainwater harvesting model; a worm farm.
+Hyperactive, attention-deficit Bernie is always looking for something new to keep his fertile mind active; not always entirely successfully.
+The last eight months it's been to do with rearing free range hens and testing eggs for freshness.
+Before that it was building a solar farm; a rainwater harvesting model and six worm farms.

-Hence the current testing eggs for freshness; I'm actually quite shocked how old many eggs from the supermarket are.
+Hence the current testing eggs for freshness; I'm actually quite shocked how old many from the supermarket are.

 My retirement sentiments are important to me; either you keep going, or drop dead of boredom.
 My seventh novel, Priests Denied, is in the pipeline.
 If you enjoy this website then buy one of my books; on your Kindle or tablet they are dirt cheap.